 Grease two five by nine inch loaf pans.

 When the dough has risen, punch it down and divide it in half, knead each half briefly and form it into a loaf.
 Place the loaves into the pans.
-Cover the pans with the damp cloth and let the loaves rise until they are a half inch above the edges of the pans.
+Cover the pans with the damp cloth and let the loaves rise until they are near the top edges of the pans.

 Put the pans on the center shelf in the oven and bake for thirty-five to forty minutes until the top of the bread is golden brown.
 Test for doneness by tapping the top of each loaf.
 The loaves should sound hollow.
 Remove the loaves from the pans and cool them on a rack.